Ten steps to starting a business

 3. The right information and advice

 As someone forming a new business, you have to answer many questions.
 How can you tell the difference between important and unimportant information?
 It isn’t possible without help.
 You need the right information and expert advice on the way to starting a successful business.
-That is precisely why you will find a number of useful contact points in Bavariainternal Link: Useful contacts that can offer you support.
+That is precisely why you will find a number of useful contact points in Bavaria that can offer you support.
 Our contact points and networks are there for you and give you the right help, guidance and support.
 For example, they can supply you with location and structural data, market studies and industry directories.
 They can also develop your business idea and compare your business plan with reality.

 4. The business plan